nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

     ```
 Both types of data sources start a thread and regularly check if they have been requested to stop.

-Todo: provide implementation details on starting stopping (will follow with prototype)

 ## G3
 The source itself does not handle the formatting/parsing of the ingested data anymore.
 The first, observation is that formatting/parsing is tied to formats that may be shared by different sources.
 For example it is possible to read a JSON file, or to receive JSON via MQTT or TCP or Kafka.
 The second observation is that formatting is performance-critical.
 Our current CSV formatting/parsing is so slow that it is a major bottleneck in many experiments.
 By separating formatting/parsing from the source entirely, it becomes possible to make formatting/parsing part of the compiled query.
 This allows for interesting optimizations such as generating formatting/parsing code for a specific schema and a specific query.
 For example, a projection could be handled during formatting/parsing already.